xinhe-lab/ctwas/README.md

 ## Useful resources

-We have pre-computed the LD matrices of European samples from UK Biobank.
+We have pre-computed reference LD matrices and variant information of European samples from UK Biobank.
 They can be downloaded [here](https://uchicago.box.com/s/jqocacd2fulskmhoqnasrknbt59x3xkn).

-We have the lists of reference variant information from all the LD matrices in the genome in [hg38](https://uchicago.box.com/s/t089or92dkovv0epkrjvxq8r9db9ys99) and [hg19](https://uchicago.box.com/s/ufko2gjagcb693dob4khccqubuztb9pz).

 cTWAS requires the expression prediction models, or weights, of genes.
 The pre-computed weights of GTEx expression and splicing traits can be downloaded from [PredictDB](https://predictdb.org/post/2021/07/21/gtex-v8-models-on-eqtl-and-sqtl/).